-- the physical features of the site satisfy the biological requirements for barramundi aquaculture; - although located in a relatively remote area, the Cone Bay site has reasonable access to infrastructure in the town of Derby; - the anchoring system used to deploy the sea cages used for grow-out would be located on muddy and sandy sea bed, not on sensitive benthic habitats; - • - the sea cages would only occupy an area equivalent to approximately 1% of the proposed lease area and the Moderate Ecological Protection Area ("MEPA") that surrounds each group of sea cages will occupy a maximum of 33.3 per cent (one third) of the lease area at any time; - • - the area is remote from major rivers and hence not prone to impacts from flood events, reducing the potential for stress and ensuing mortalities; - the site is reasonably well sheltered from prevailing winds and offers some protection from open ocean swell and, importantly, is one of the few sites reasonably close to a town of some size in the Kimberley region that affords some degree of protection from tropical storms; and - the proximity of the additional area to the existing area provides an added advantage in respect of operational efficiency and compliance activity.
+- the physical features of the site satisfy the biological requirements for barramundi aquaculture; - the anchoring system used to deploy the sea cages used for grow-out would be located on muddy and sandy sea bed, not on sensitive benthic habitats; - the sea cages would only occupy an area equivalent to approximately one per cent of the proposed lease area and the Moderate Ecological Protection Area ("MEPA") that surrounds each group of sea cages will occupy a maximum of one third of the lease area at any time; - the area applied for is large enough for the establishment of a significant aquaculture business, with a production limit of 5,000 tonnes per year; - the location of the area granted under the licence is such that, subject to securing the necessary environmental approval, the area may be increased to support future production growth; - the area is remote from major rivers and hence not prone to impacts from flood events, reducing the potential for stress and ensuing mortalities; and the site is reasonably well sheltered from prevailing winds, offers some protection from open ocean swell and, importantly, is one of the few sites in the Kimberley Region that affords some degree of protection from tropical storms.

-I am of the view the reasons set out above show that the location is suitable for aquaculture, particularly barramundi aquaculture, and that the addition of the new area to the existing site would afford significant advantages in respect of operational efficiency and economies of scale.
+I am of the view the reasons set out above show the location is suitable for aquaculture, particularly barramundi aquaculture.